 - Change pricing in real-time

 Watch this video for a better understanding of how virtual shopping works and how it can transform your ecommerce store.

 In simple terms, virtual shopping boils down to providing a better online customer experience.
 And when that happens, shopping offline at physical stores is not nearly as appealing.

 5. eWallet Technology

-Go back in time 10+ years and online shoppers weren’t thinking much about eWallet technology.
+Go back in time 10+ years and online shoppers weren’t thinking much about eWallet technology or having a mobile wallet.
 However, this is changing quickly, with eWallets picking up steam with each passing day.